 Talk about bringing the stories home for Sarah!

 7. Build-a-Bear, Build-A-Leopard, Build-a-Whatever

-These are just a handful of Sarah’s Build-a-Bear collection.
+These are just a handful of Ashar’s Build-a-Bear collection.
 She’s been making these things for at least a decade; I think she got her first one right around when she turned 3.

 We’ve done Build-a-Monkey, Build-a-Leopard, Build-a-Cat and Build-About-8-Dozen-Bears-Or-So-It-Seems.
 And they’ve all got outfits… and skateboards, or sunglasses, or hats…

 But Ashar loves them!
 She still enjoys the experience of creating them, too; she just built Percy, at the far left, who’s an Amur Leopard, earlier this year!
 (If you care, also pictured are, from left after Percy, Nicky, Sammy, Lucky and Stripes.)